The Biggest Mistake I Made (Twice!) on My Best Midwest Investments

 Another trade off was the investor distribution profile.
 At year 10, we refinanced with a new 65% LTV loan and it returned 100% of investor capital, satisfied the 8% Preferred Return in full and produced a 12.25% simple per annum return — and we didn’t even sell the asset.
 The investment was obviously successful, but we didn’t sell because there is still more meat left on the bone.
 Investors are happy to own a cash flowing asset with known future appreciation potential, but it would have been an earlier home run if we could have completed all the value add projects more quickly and returned capital sooner.

 In addition, distributions during the hold period were uneven and infrequent.
 This made investors nervous, even though we were meeting and eventually exceeding our pro-forma gross income targets.
-I know that at the peak of the last cycle, a number of sponsors were funding distributions with upfront capital, and some of my investors thought we compared unfavorably to those other sponsors who were effectively subsidizing distributions with investor capital.
+I know that at the peak of the last cycle, many of sponsors were funding distributions with capital raised from the very investors who were receiving the distributions, meaning these investors were being paid distributions using their own money.
+Some of my investors thought we compared unfavorably to those sponsors who were effectively subsidizing distributions with investor capital.
 I explained what was happening, and these investors later learned that this is a very bad practice, but it made for some uncomfortable discussions early on.

 Underwriting rent growth is a balancing act, and using assumptions that are too aggressive will get you into trouble very quickly.
 I would rather err on the side of conservatism, but being too cautious can also handcuff you to your business plan much longer than is necessary, and it will cause investor returns to be less dramatic because they are drawn out over time.
 I like to say that the only thing I know for certain about our underwriting is that I know it will be wrong, but I’ve also learned that being too conservative in order to account for these unknowns also has undesired consequences.